Ball Corporation: Early years

-On February 13, 1886, the company incorporated as Ball Brothers Manufacturing Company.
+On February 13, 1886, the five brothers incorporated the business under the name Ball Brothers Manufacturing Company.
 About the same time the factory in Buffalo was destroyed by fire in 1886, the brothers began to consider moving their business closer to natural gas supplies.
 While on a business trip in Cleveland, Ohio, Frank heard about the natural gas boom in Findlay, Ohio.
 After visiting the town, he told Edmund about the economic advantages of using natural gas instead of coal for manufacturing glass.
 Edmund visited several towns in the gas fields, including Muncie, Indiana.
 The two brothers decided to make a more extensive trip to investigate the possibility of establishing a glass factory closer to an abundant supply of natural gas.
 They briefly had doubts about extending beyond Buffalo, but decided to explore the use of natural gas as a means of expanding their glass-making business.

 Frank and Edmund first visited in Fostoria, Ohio, where they were enthusiastically welcomed.
 The next stop was Bowling Green, Ohio.
 After a night in town, Edmund returned to Buffalo, but Frank remained.
 After Frank had been in Bowling Green for about a week, he received a telegram from James Boyce, a Muncie businessman.
 Frank, who had become weary of Bowling Green, was ready for a change and "decided to run down to Muncie and see what they had to offer."
 As Frank recalled his early discussions with Muncie's town leaders, "There was nothing about the town that particularly appealed to me, but the men were all courteous, kind, and businesslike."
 Frank agreed to a proposal that offered the Ball brothers 7 acre of land for a factory site, a gas well, and $5,000 in cash to encourage the move to Muncie.
 In addition, city officials agreed to provide a railroad connection to the brothers' new facilities.
 By September 1887 construction had begun on the Muncie factory and the Ball brothers began plans to move their glass manufacturing operations from New York.
 Frank remained in Muncie to get the factory up and running, while Edmund closed the glass factory in Buffalo, then moved to Muncie to join Frank.
 Their brothers, William and George, remained in Buffalo to operate the stamping works and a factory in Bath, New York.